ngoduykhanh/wireguard-ui/README.md

 docker compose build --build-arg=GIT_COMMIT=$(git rev-parse --short HEAD)
 ```

-:information_source: A container image is avaialble on [Docker Hub](https://hub.docker.com/r/ngoduykhanh/wireguard-ui) which you can pull and use
+:information_source: A container image is available on [Docker Hub](https://hub.docker.com/r/ngoduykhanh/wireguard-ui)
+which you can pull and use

 ```
 docker pull ngoduykhanh/wireguard-ui
 ````